-- Using specific wording (‘text acknowledgement’) in any public speeches, interviews and text-only promotion of the project.
+All recipients for funding must use specific wording (‘text acknowledgement’) in any public speeches, interviews and text-only promotion of the project.

 A text or verbal acknowledgement of the Victorian Government's support should be used in media releases, launch/event speeches and other promotional opportunities where a logo may not be possible.

 In general, the following wording should be used:

 "[This project/organisation] is supported by the Victorian Government through Creative Victoria."

 In addition to the minimum requirements, there are acknowledgement responsibilities for recipients in receipt of funding for projects that fall within the following categories:

 Projects taking place in the Bendigo, Mount Alexander, Hepburn and Central Goldfields local government areas during 2018